Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations: Preliminaries

 \subsubsection{Entropy production}

-The transfers undergone by the system during its evolution are alluded to as entropy production.
-It accounts for the irreversibility that arises due to discarding the bath degrees of freedom.
+Irreversibility emerges in the system due to the following factors: (a) discarding the information locally contained in the state of the bath and (b) discarding the non-local information shared between the system and the bath, which is quantified using entropy production.
 Consider a system bath ($S-B$) evolution of an arbitrary initial state $\rho_{SB}(0)$ dictated by the unitary operator $U$, such that $\rho_{SB}(t) = U\rho_{SB}(t)U^\dagger$.
 Entropy production~\cite{esposito2010entropy, landi} is given by

 where $\mathcal{I}(S:B)$ is the mutual information given by the von Neumann entropies ($S(\rho) = -{\rm Tr}(\rho\ln\rho)$) of the subsystems $S$ and $B$ and the joint system $SB$, that is,

 $S(\rho||\sigma) = {\rm Tr} \left(\rho\ln\rho - \rho\ln\sigma\right)$ is the quantum relative entropy.
 The above relation can further be simplified as